Safeguarding the Elderly from Abuse

 Abuse can fall into different categories and then broken down further.
 It can be broad or very specific.

 Emotional abuse can be carried out to upset the individual.
 It may be done deliberately or unintentional.
 Causing emotional upset could be down to bullying tactics.
 Hinting that someone has done wrong or telling someone they are worthless could possibly make a vulnerable person depressed or have a low self esteem.

 Someone who is a victim of emotional abuse may suffer long term abuse or short term but cause distress.
 It may be done by care staff who are discriminating against the individual, or carelessness caused by stress, tiredness and lack of compassion.

 Physical abuse, like any other could happen once or several times.
 Someone who causes physical abuse may hit, scratch, bite, grab, push or be rough when caring for the person.

-Financial abuse is when money or personal possessions are either stolen or the individual has been persuaded to hand them over.
+Financial or Material is when money or personal possessions are either stolen or the individual has been persuaded to hand them over.
 This could be down to care staff making the elderly person feel sorry for them if they cannot afford to buy their own things.
 They may just be very 'helpful' to one particular service user in the hope that they will receive gifts or money.

 Anything which is taken from a service user is theft.
 This could be a piece of jewellery or a chocolate from their room.
 If the employee takes them out shopping, they cannot use the service user's money to buy something for them, even if it has been offered.